 If there is no photo of you in the other person's contacts, you can add a profile photo and share it on a case-by-case basis.
 Profile pics, profile Memoji, or profile monograms all work.

 All A9 and higher devices support Memoji and Animoji sticker packs.
+That means everything iPhone from the iPhone 6S and up can join the fun.

 The Photos app in iOS 13 receives a lot of love, with a slightly better interface, better curation, more on-device machine learning to help show you only the important stuff, and so on.
 The Camera app also has a few goodies to know about.